50+ Questions to Ask in a Job Interview (That Impress Hiring Managers)

 This shows you're engaged and gives you material for follow-up questions or thank-you notes.

-Bonus: The one question that works every time
+Bonus: The one question that changes the entire dynamic

 "What's the biggest challenge the team is facing right now, and how could someone in this role help solve it?"